Integrity and

 their thinking as you imagine it.

-8 Don't try to describe another person's
+9 Don't try to describe another person's

 feelings or thinking.
+Don’t avoidably describe someone in

 Don't

-avoidably describe someone in terms of their relationship with another person,
+avoidably describe someone in terms of their relationship with another person

 because that might disregard their feelings and thinking and might disregard the feelings and thinking of the other person.